flyx/Zicross/Readme.md

 ## Usage

 Familiarity with Nix Flakes is assumed.
+This documentation is very rudimentary, check the `examples` folder for examples.
+It contains Flakes for each of the languages *C*, *Go* and *Zig*.
+To demonstrate third-party dependencies, the code renders Zicross' logo into a window via `SDL2`.
+All flakes can compile natively, to Windows, and to a Raspberry Pi running Debian.

 Generally, you write a derivation that builds your code natively.
 Your Flake should inject `overlays.zig` and, if you're writing *Go*, also `overlays.go` (which depends on the former).